Northward-Design/gulp-recipes-es6/ingredients/images/inject-images/README.md

 Install the required plugins with `npm`.

-`npm install --save-dev gulp @babel/core @babel/register @babel/preset-env pump-promise gulp-inject`
+`npm install --save-dev gulp pump-promise gulp-inject`

+Add this line to your `package.json` after the opening bracket.

+`"type": "module",`

 Includes
 --------------------------------------------------------------------------------